-ACL joint pathology, ACL repair, Carpal tunnel syndrome, Complex fractures of the forearm, Complex fractures of the wrist, DeQuervains tenosynovitis, Elbow arthroscopy, Elbow injuries and reconstructive surgery, Hip replacement, Hip surgery, Impingement syndrome, Joint replacement - hip, Joint replacement - knee,
+ACL joint pathology, ACL reconstruction, Carpal tunnel release, Complex fractures of the forearm, Complex fractures of the wrist, DeQuervains tenosynovitis, Elbow arthroscopy, Elbow surgery, Hip replacement, Hip surgery, Hip tendon repair, Impingement syndrome, Knee arthroscopy, Knee ligament repair, Knee problems,

 See more + Click to expand Professional interests

 Team Physician, UCSC; Assistant Team Physician, Cabrillo College; Associate Clinical Professor (Emeritus 2010), UC Davis School of Medicine, Department of Orthopaedic Surgery, UC Davis Medical Center; Diplomate, American Board of Orthopaedic Surgery; American Academy of Orthopaedic Surgeons; American College of Surgeons; California Medical Association; California Orthopaedic Association; Santa Cruz County Medical Society

 Dr. Spiegel is married with three children.
 He enjoys cross country single-track mountain biking, hiking with family, history, PBS' Masterpiece Mystery, Yosemite (greatest place on earth!), and debating politics.